 There are also farms that offer farm shares, or veggie box programs where you pay a fee to receive a box of veggies each week throughout the growing season.

 Eggs are another item we love to get fresh at the farm.
-This is one thing we do not mind spending a little more on…honestly, $4+ for a dozen eggs is only the price of one fancy drink at Starbucks!
+This is one thing we do not mind spending a little more on…honestly, $4-$5 for a dozen eggs is only the price of one fancy drink your favourite café or craft brewery!